OpenNews/srccon/participation.md

 permalink: /participation/
 ---

-<p class="big-lead">There are many ways to take part in SRCCON, and we'll help you find the ones that work best for you.
+<p class="big-lead">There are many ways to take part in SRCCON, and we&rsquo;ll help you find what works best for you.
 Look for our call for participation form April 10-24.</p>

 # Participation at SRCCON